MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/quick_start/manage_docker.md

 ### Create IIS Container <!--1-->

-You now have a container image that contains IIS, which can be used to deploy IIS ready operating environments.
+You now have a container image that contains IIS which can be used to deploy IIS ready operating environments.

 To create a container from the new image, use the `docker run` command, this time specifying the name of the IIS image.
 Notice that this sample has specified a parameter `-p 80:80`.
-Because the container is connected to a virtual switch that is supplying IP addresses via network address translation, a port needs to be mapped from the container host, to a port on the containers NAT IP address.
+Because the container is connected to a virtual switch that is supplying IP addresses via network address translation,a port needs to be mapped from the container host, to a port on the containers NAT IP address.
 You can specify a static port mapping by using the -p parameter with two integers (e.g. `-p <external port>:<internal port>`).
 Alternatively, you can use dynamic port mapping by using the -p parameter with only one integer (e.g. `-p 80`).
-In the dynamic port mapping case, the docker engine will return the external port chosen through which the network service can be accessed.
-For more information on the `-p` see the [Docker Run reference on docker.com]( https://docs.docker.com/engine/reference/run/)
+In the dynamic port mapping case, the docker engine will return the external port, through which the network service can be accessed.
+For more information on the `-p` parameter see the [Docker Run reference on docker.com]( https://docs.docker.com/engine/reference/run/)

 ```none
 docker run --name iisdemo -it -p 80:80 windowsservercoreiis cmd